A Measurement of the Hubble Constant using Gravitational Waves from the Binary Merger GW190814: Methods

-We hold the following parameters constant throughout every calculation. \begin{enumerate}[leftmargin=*] \item \textit{Linear cosmology} is set to ``False" because we include galaxies with redshift $z > 0.1$. \item \textit{Posterior samples} is set to ``False" given that there has not yet been a data release from the LIGO-Virgo Collaboration (LVC) for event GW190814 at the time of writing.
-When neither a posterior sample nor an EM counterpart is used, the three-dimensional (3-D) skymap (see \hyperref[sec:skymap]{Section 2.3}) is passed as the gravitational-wave data to the \textit{skymap.marginalized\_distance} function in gwcosmo, which is an approximation to the posterior sample.
-After submission of this paper, the LVC released the full posterior samples for this event, allowing us (upon revision) to properly account for biases introduced by the approximation described above. \item \textit{Basic pdet} is set to ``False" allowing us to take into account redshifted mass, $M_z = M(1+z)$ \citep{chen_mass-redshift_2019}. \item The \textit{uncertainty} parameter is set to ``True," taking into account the Gaussian uncertainties in redshift for each galaxy (see \hyperref[sec:catalog]{Section 2.2}). \item The \textit{rate evolution} parameter is set to ``False," which describes a constant merger rate $R(z)$ as it appears in Equation 11 of \cite{the_ligo_scientific_collaboration_gravitational-wave_2019}.
+We hold the following parameters constant throughout every calculation. \begin{enumerate}[leftmargin=*] \item \textit{Linear cosmology} is set to ``False" because we include galaxies with redshift $z > 0.1$. \item \textit{Posterior samples} is set to ``False", given that initially, at the time of writing this paper, there had not yet been a data release from the LIGO-Virgo Collaboration (LVC) for event GW190814.
+After submission of this paper, the LVC released the full posterior samples for GW190814, allowing us (upon revision) to properly account for biases introduced by the approximation described below.
+Results for the latter analysis are found in Section 3.2.
+When neither a posterior sample nor an EM counterpart is used, the three-dimensional (3-D) skymap (see {Section 2.3}) is passed as the gravitational-wave data to the \textit{skymap.marginalized\_distance} function in gwcosmo, which is a Gaussian approximation to the GW's distance posterior. \item \textit{Basic pdet} is set to ``False" allowing us to take into account redshifted mass, $M_z = M(1+z)$ \citep{chen_mass-redshift_2019}. \item The \textit{uncertainty} parameter is set to ``True," taking into account the Gaussian uncertainties in redshift for each galaxy (see \hyperref[sec:catalog]{Section 2.2}). \item The \textit{rate evolution} parameter is set to ``False," which describes a constant merger rate $R(z)$ as it appears in Equation 11 of \cite{the_ligo_scientific_collaboration_gravitational-wave_2019}.
 We assume the $\Lambda$CDM model ($\Omega_m = 0.308$, $\Omega_{\Lambda} = 0.692$).
 The effect of choosing a merger rate with a dependence on redshift is shown extensively by \citet{the_ligo_scientific_collaboration_gravitational-wave_2019}.

 \end{enumerate}